sparticle999/SpaceCompany/README.md

 - Meteorite Tier 3 and 4
 - Live counter showing how much DM you will get from each section
 - Fixed Energy Efficiency 25/50 max bug
+- Completely Reworked the code of the Resources Tab to make features significantly easier to add and edit

 ##### Small Changes